transentis/bptk_py/docs/how_to/how_to_sd_user_defined_functions/how_to_sd_user_defined_functions.rst

 ****************************************************
-How To: Creating User-defined Functions in SD Models
+Creating User-defined Functions in SD Models
 ****************************************************

 One of the benefits of creating System Dynamics models in Python is that